hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 ---
-title: Notification of Presentation (NOP) waiver checker service guide
+title: Notification of Presentation Waiver Checker Service Guide
 weight: 1
 ---

+# Notification of Presentation Waiver Checker Service Guide

 Version 1.0 issued 24 June 2024

-# Notification of Presentation (NOP) waiver checker service guide
+***

-This guide explains how Community System Providers (CSPs) and agents can use the NOP waiver checker API at inventory linked ports.
-It details the process of passing EORI numbers to check NOP waiver validity.
+This guide explains how Community System Providers (CSPs) and agents can use the Notification of Presentation (NOP) waiver checker API at inventory linked ports.
+It details the process of passing Economic Operators Registration and Identification (EORI) numbers to check NOP waiver validity.

-It is intended to help software developers and anyone involved in integrating the software that connects to NOP waiver checker API.
+It is intended to help software developers, and anyone involved in integrating software that uses the API.

 The NOP waiver checker API is only for use by CSPs and agents at inventory linked ports for the purposes of validating the NOP waiver, and for software developers supporting those parties.